We are the only rehabilitation center for wild birds on the Delmarva Peninsula, an important stopover site for migrating species.

 …that’s how far the mighty Hummingbird and millions of other wild birds fly during their annual migration.

-Soon, our clinic will be caring for fall migrants, like this Ruby-throated Hummingbird, that will need prompt, professional care during their short window of migration.
-Please help us today to be ready for the injured migrating birds that will require our care this fall.
+We are in the midst of caring for fall migrants, like this Ruby-throated Hummingbird, that need prompt, professional care during their short window of migration.
+Please help us today to care for the injured migrating birds that require our care this fall.
 Together, we can help them get home:

 Why do birds migrate?
 Resources are at the crux of why wild birds migrate.
 Two important resources play a vital role—food sources and nesting sources.